pbayer/DiscreteEventsCompanion.jl/docs/src/actions.md

 Counter(1)
 ```

-[^1]: Here we follow roughly Cassandras: Discrete Event Systems, 2008, p.
+[^1]: We follow Cassandras: Discrete Event Systems, 2008, p.
 27 and don't attempt to define what an "event" is.
 "We only wish to emphasize that an event should be thought of as occurring instantaneously and eventually causing transitions from one state value to another."
 [^2]: This means simply a computational action.
 It does not have to be a state transition of the represented system.
 It could be also a check if an event is feasible.
 [^3]: This is faster because you avoid type instabilities associated with [global variables](https://docs.julialang.org/en/v1/manual/performance-tips/#Avoid-global-variables-1).